rollupnc/RollupNC/README.md

 ## Prover
+The prover collects transactions from users and puts them through a SNARK circuit, which outputs a SNARK proof.
+She then submits the SNARK proof to the smart contract to update the Accounts tree root on-chain.

 ### Public inputs and output
 - `tx_root`: Merkle root of a tree of transactions sent to the coordinator